caryll/otfcc/README.md

 ## Building from source

 `otfcc` can be built on a number of platforms.
-It uses the [premake](http://premake.github.io/) build system.
+It uses theï¿½[premake](http://premake.github.io/)ï¿½build system.

 It was developed and optimized for Clang/LLVM, therefore it is *strongly* recommended to compile with Clang/LLVM, but if that's not possible GCC is also supported, GCC version 5.1 or later being the preferred choice for performance.